exploring self-realization, sacred personhood, and full humanity

 So if you have done all this, that is, understood yourself deeply, learnt about yourself completely through choiceless awareness, and have laid the foundation of righteousness which is order, and therefore free and not accepting any authority whatsoever - so-called spiritual authority, obviously one must accept certain laws of society - then you can find out what is meditation.
 Because in meditation there is great beauty, it's an extraordinary thing if you know what meditation is - not how to meditate.
 The 'how' implies the method, therefore never ask how, and there are people too willing to offer a method.

 Editor's note: In some of my articles on romantic love, I've stated that two lovers lying together, touching foreheads, in silence, is one of the most intimate, even erotic, experiences.
 K explains why this is so.
-In this silence of oneness, of mind touching mind, there is love and a perception of the beauty of union.
-As we do this, as K asserts just below, we find out "what is sacred."
+In this silence of oneness, of mind melding with mind, symbolized by touching foreheads, there exists a higher order of love with a concomitant perception of the beauty of transcendent union.
+This occurs when there is "no you and no me."

 the Dazzling Darkness

 Kairissi.
-Krishnamurti employs phrases that have no ordinary meaning to the average person.
+Krishnamurti employs phrases admiting to no ordinary meaning for the average person.

 Elenchus.
-To anyone who’s not experienced with what he’s talking about.
+To anyone who’s not experienced what he’s talking about.

 K. What does it mean to “look at a flower without space”?